NatronGitHub/Natron/Documentation/source/plugins/net.fxarena.openfx.Charcoal.rst

 |pluginIcon|

-*This documentation is for version 2.2 of Charcoal.*
+*This documentation is for version 2.2 of Charcoal (net.fxarena.openfx.Charcoal).*

 Description
 -----------